Introduction: A Personal Journey into Sun Protection

 Beyond Sunscreen: Additional Measures for Indoor Protection

-Wearing UV-protective clothing and using screen protectors on digital devices can minimize blue light exposure, forming part of a comprehensive defense strategy against environmental stressors.
+In addition, wearing UV-protective clothing and using screen protectors on digital devices can further reduce exposure to blue light.

 Conclusion: A Holistic Approach to Skin Health